 Contact your water utility.
 EPA requires all community water systems to prepare and deliver an annual consumer confidence report (CCR) (sometimes called a water quality report) for their customers by July 1 of each year.
 If your water provider is not a community water system, or if you have a private water supply, request a copy from a nearby community water system.

 - The CCR summarizes information regarding sources used (i.e., rivers, lakes, reservoirs, or aquifers), detected contaminants, compliance and educational information.

 - Some water suppliers have posted their annual reports on EPA's website.

 Other EPA websites

 - Find an answer or ask a question about drinking water contaminants on EPA's Question and Answer website or call EPA's Safe Drinking Water Hotline at (800) 426-4791

 - EPA Office of Prevention, Pesticides and Toxic Substances, Asbestos and Vermiculite

 - EPA Office of Indoor Air Quality, An Introduction to Indoor Air Quality, Asbestos

 Other Federal Departments and Agencies

-- US National Institutes of Health, National Cancer Institute, Fact Sheet for Asbestos
+- US National Institutes of Health, National Cancer Institute, Fact Sheet: Asbestos Exposure and Cancer Risk

 - US Agency for Toxic Substances and Disease Registry, Asbestos